-Dover has no present plans, proposals, agreements or understandings to issue any of the authorized common stock.
-Although Dover has no such intentions, the additional authorized but unissued shares of common stock could be used to make more difficult a change in control of the Company.
+Although Dover has no such intentions, the additional authorized but unissued shares of Common Stock could be used to make more difficult a change in control of the Company.
 Under certain circumstances, such shares could be used to create voting impediments or to discourage third parties seeking to effect a takeover or otherwise gain control of the Company.
 Such shares could be placed with purchasers who might support the Board of Directors in opposing a hostile takeover bid.

-Dover's Certificate of Incorporation and certain other documents currently contain the following provisions which may make more difficult or discourage takeover attempts: (1) Article Fourteenth which requires, with certain exceptions, a vote of the holders of 80% of the voting stock for business combinations and other specified transactions with a 15% stockholder unless certain minimum price and procedural requirements are met; (2) Article Fifteenth which prohibits "greenmail" payments without stockholder approval to any person or group that has held more than 5% of the stock and also requires cumulative voting for election of directors at any time there is a stockholder or group of affiliated stockholders who own 40% or more of the outstanding common stock; (3) Article Sixteenth which requires that any stockholder action must be taken at a meeting and may not be effected by a consent in writing; and (4) provisions in the By-Laws that reserve to the Board of Directors and Executive Committee the right to call a special meeting of stockholders and also require that the Secretary of the Company be given advance notice of all stockholder proposals and nominations for the election of directors.
+Dover's Certificate of Incorporation and certain other documents currently contain the following provisions which may make more difficult or discourage takeover attempts: (1) Article Fourteenth which requires, with certain exception, a vote of the holders of 80% of the voting stock for business combinations and other specified transactions, with a 15% shareholder unless certain minimum price and procedural requirements are met; (2) Article Fifteenth which prohibits "greenmail" payments to any person or group that holds more than 5% of the stock without stockholder approval and also requires cumulative voting for election of directors at any time there is a stockholder or group of affiliated stockholders who own 40% or more of the outstanding Common Stock; (3) Article Sixteenth which requires that nay stockholder action must be taken at a meeting and may not be effected by a consent in writing; and (4) the By-Laws reserve to the Board of Directors and Executive Committee the right to call a special meeting of stockholders and also require that the Secretary of the Company be given advance notice of all nominations for the election of directors.
 These provisions may also make more difficult a change of management even when considered desirable by stockholders.